 Bleach is any whitening agent, but the most common household bleach is a 5 percent solution of sodium hypochlorite.
-It is also a disinfecting agent that is used for removing dangerous pathogens such as HIV, Ebola and tuberculosis from surfaces.
-The Occupational Safety and Health Administration sets the guidelines for companies that require workers to use bleach in the completion of their jobs.
+It is also a disinfecting agent that is used to clean contaminated equipment and for removing dangerous pathogens such as HIV, Ebola and tuberculosis from surfaces.
+The Occupational Safety and Health Administration (OSHA) sets the guidelines for companies that require workers to use bleach in the completion of their jobs.

 When an employer requires the use of bleach for decontamination, OSHA recommends that workers include both a light solution for tools and small objects and a heavy solution for surfaces.
-The light solution can be soap and water, but if soap is not available, a light solution can be made by adding 1/4 cup of bleach to a gallon of water.
+The light solution can be soap and water, but if soap is not available, a light solution can be made with an OSHA bleach to water ratio of 1/4 cup of bleach to a gallon of water.
 Immerse objects to be cleaned for 10 minutes and allow to air dry.